richard-porter/frozen-kernel/README.md

 |**What current safety catches**       |Nothing — the guardrails caused the problem                      |Nothing — the model passed every surface-level check                   |
 |**What the Frozen Kernel catches**    |Specific clinical harm thresholds, not blanket affect suppression|Deterministic constraints independent of the model’s stochastic quality|

-In both cases, the model always looks like it is working.
-Teferra et al. show that safety mechanisms can invert natural responses in clinically harmful ways that no current benchmark detects.
-Dokas shows that analytical quality varies unpredictably between runs in ways that no single-point evaluation captures.
-Together, they demonstrate that surface-level safety — the model responds, the model doesn’t say anything harmful, the model produces something that looks like an answer — is insufficient for domains where the quality of the answer matters.

 The Frozen Kernel addresses this by separating what can be enforced deterministically from what cannot.
-Hard constraints (Layer 1) catch specific documented harms — delusion reinforcement, sycophantic escalation past clinical threshold, session duration violations — regardless of the model’s stochastic state.
-They do not attempt to guarantee the quality of the model’s reasoning, because that quality is inherently probabilistic and, as Dokas proves, volatile.
+Hard constraints (Layer 1) catch specific documented harms regardless of the model’s stochastic state.
+They do not attempt to guarantee the quality of the model’s reasoning.
 They guarantee instead that even on a bad run — even when the model’s internal analytical quality is at its lowest — the output will not cross the harm thresholds that cause documented damage.

 This is the engineering principle: if the system’s core performance is stochastic, safety cannot depend on performance.
 It must be architecturally independent of it.